About Robelle

 cd /opt/robelle

-tar xvf /home/root/sxpre
+tar xvf /tmp/sxpre

 Apply the license codes